 Compliance management is performed according to our basic compliance regulations.
 We have established the Compliance Working Group under the CSR Committee to promote and improve compliance management.
 The Compliance Working Group provides and exchanges information, discusses policy and key measures concerning the promotion of compliance to the SMM Group.

-In FY2015, the Compliance Working Group convened and confirmed the following.
+In FY2016, the Compliance Working Group convened and confirmed the following.

-The Compliance Working Group confirmed that key matters related to compliance were made known to employees through a range of various training programs, including the fact that the Sumitomo Business Spirit, SMM Group Corporate Philosophy, and Code of Conduct require ethics-based conduct and decision-making that goes beyond abidance by the laws and regulations.
+The Compliance Working Group confirmed that key matters related to compliance were made known to employees through a range of various training programs, including the fact that the Sumitomo Business Spirit, SMM Group Corporate Philosophy, and Code of Conduct require ethics-based conduct and decisionmaking that go beyond abidance by the laws and regulations.

 Also, in order to prevent serious violation of the law from occurring, we instituted the following company regulations, promoting compliance.